-Visiting a U.S. physician to receive medical treatment may not seem like a typical activity of a "tourist for pleasure," but if you want to travel to the U.S. for medical reasons you must apply for a B-2 tourist visa at your local U.S. embassy or consulate.
-To do this, you will need to show that this treatment is medically necessary and unavailable in your home country, as well as prove that that you can afford to pay the often extremely high costs of U.S. healthcare.
+Visiting a U.S. physician to receive medical treatment might not seem like a typical activity of a "tourist for pleasure," but if you want to travel to the U.S. for medical reasons the appropriate visa to request is the B-2 visitor.
+You will need to apply through your local U.S. embassy or consulate.
+To succeed in obtaining a B-2 visitor visa, you will need to show that this treatment is medically necessary and unavailable in your home country, as well as prove that that you can afford to pay the often extremely high costs of U.S. healthcare.

 This article will discuss who will qualify for a B-2 visa for U.S. medical treatment and how to demonstrate your pressing need for health services in the United States.
-For more general information about who is eligible for a B-2 tourist visa, see Nolo’s article “A B-2 Visa for Visiting the U.S. as a Tourist: Do You Qualify?”
+For more general information about who is eligible for a B-2 tourist visa, see A B-2 Visa for Visiting the U.S. as a Tourist: Do You Qualify?

 B-2 travelers seeking medical treatment must provide U.S. officials with a letter demonstrating their need for U.S. medical treatment.
 Ideally you will provide a letter from your local treating physician (on official letterhead) describing:

-You must also provide a letter from a healthcare professional in the U.S. who is willing to treat you.
-Before you apply for the B-2 visa, you should do your research and contact a variety of medical professionals who can treat your condition to get an idea how long you will need to be in the U.S. and how much you may be expected to pay for the treatment and any related costs such as tests, doctors' fees, hospitalization, and prescription medication.
+Before applying for the B-2 visa, do your research and contact a variety of medical professionals who can treat your condition to get an idea how long you will need to be in the U.S. and how much you may be expected to pay for the treatment and any related costs such as tests, doctors' fees, hospitalization, and prescription medication.

 The price of U.S. medical services can come as a shock to visitors who are accustomed to government-subsidized care in their home countries.
 You will need to show U.S. government officials that you have adequate financial resources to pay for the medical treatment that you need.
 You will not be able to rely on any U.S. welfare or public assistance, because the law says that people who are likely to become a "public charge" will not be eligible for a B-2 visa.

 If you do not have enough income to show this, you can have a U.S. relative or friend agree to sponsor you using Form I-134, Affidavit of Support.
-This person will need provide information about his or her employment, income, bank accounts, and other personal property to show that he or she has enough resources to cover your expenses during your trip to the United States.
-Be aware that Form I-134 is considered an enforceable contract between the person signing the form and the U.S. government.
+This person will need to provide information about their employment, income, bank accounts, and other personal property to show that they have enough resources to cover your expenses during your trip to the United States.
+Be aware that Form I-134 is intended as a contract between the person signing the form and the U.S. government.

-Although medical exams by U.S.-authorized doctors are mainly required of people who wish to immigrate to the U.S. permanently, you may be required by the local U.S. embassy or consulate to have such a medical examination in order to receive a B-2 tourist visa for medical treatment.
+Although medical exams by U.S.-authorized doctors are mainly required of people who wish to immigrate to the U.S. permanently, you might be required by the local U.S. embassy or consulate to have such a medical examination in order to receive a B-2 tourist visa for medical treatment.

 The Centers for Disease Control (CDC) maintains a list of those diseases that it considers to be of "public health significance" for the purposes of immigration.
 These communicable diseases include sexually transmitted diseases such as syphilis and gonorrhea and bacterial diseases such as tuberculosis and leprosy.
 Also included are contagious diseases such as cholera, diphtheria, smallpox, and yellow fever.

 In 2010, the CDC removed HIV from the list of diseases that rendered travelers inadmissible to the United States.

-If you think you are eligible to travel to the U.S. for medical treatment, the next step is to learn more about how to apply for a B-2 visa at “Application Process for a B-1 or B-2 Visitor Visa.”
+If you think you are eligible to travel to the U.S. for medical treatment, the next step is to learn more about how to apply for a B-2 visa at Application Process for a B-1 or B-2 Visitor Visa.